 - Jack Hall and his son, Sam, in The Day After Tomorrow.
 First the Vice President ignores Jack's warnings about climate change.
-And then an entire public library full of survivors ignores Sam's warnings about the temperature even after he tells them he knows this because his father is a government climatologist.
+And then a public library full of survivors ignores Sam's warnings about the temperature even after he tells them he knows this because his father is a government climatologist.

 - Subverted in the no budget, pseudo-philosophical, So Bad, It's Good film Creation of the Humanoids.
 Set After the End, the main character is a member of an anti-robot organization that insists that the "Clickers" have a secret plan to replace humanity and Take Over the World.
 He's half right.
 They do have a secret plan, but the plan is actually to create fully human robots (starting by copying the minds and bodies of recently deceased humans) and interbreed with the remaining human survivors, so that humanity still will live on after biological humans eventually die out.
 At the end of the movie, when the main character learns exactly what the plan is, and what HE is, he concludes that the robots really are as harmless as everyone else has been saying!

 - This happens in tons of horror movies — for example, Jaws (as referenced below).

 - David Duchovny's Ira Kane in Evolution and the associated napalming.
-This has less to do with the government distrusting Kane (which they do thanks to his huge screw-up with the anthrax vaccine) and more with him being a complete Jerk Ass to his former commanding officer, who's in charge of the napalming.
+This has less to do with the government distrusting Kane (which they do thanks to his huge screw-up with the anthrax vaccine) and more with him being a complete Jerkass to his former commanding officer, who's in charge of the napalming.

-- The Dead Zone: "The ICE... is gonna BREAK!!!"
+- The Dead Zone: A psychic's warning that "The ICE... is gonna BREAK!!!" is mostly ignored.

 - Flash Gordon.
 NASA scientist Hans Zarkov warned that the unusual events were the result of an an attack on the Earth.
 He was fired from NASA and the authorities rejected his ideas as "irrational".
 It turned out that he was absolutely correct: the phenomena were sent by the Emperor Ming to amuse himself.